Miriam Cates: Pro-natalism

 Cates argued for families to be able to have more children, and for societies that value children.
 She regards the very low number of children being born as the highest political concern for the UK.
-In a plenary session of the 2023 National Conservatism Conference, Cates was quoted saying:“I don’t care if you’re a Red Tory, a communitarian, a follower of Burke, or, heaven forbid, a libertarian free marketeer.
+In a plenary session of the 2023 National Conservatism Conference, Cates was quoted saying:"I don't care if you're a Red Tory, a communitarian, a follower of Burke, or, heaven forbid, a libertarian free marketeer.
 None of these traditions has a future, none of our philosophical musings or policy proposals will amount to anything long-lasting unless we address the one overarching threat to British conservatism, and indeed the whole of Western society.
-No, it’s not climate change.
-It’s not Russia or China or Iran.
-It’s not the neo-Marxist ideology that has so weakened our institutions.
-It’s not inflation or taxation or poor productivity.
+No, it's not climate change.
+It's not Russia or China or Iran.
+It's not the neo-Marxist ideology that has so weakened our institutions.
+It's not inflation or taxation or poor productivity.
 No. There is one critical outcome that liberal individualism has completely failed to deliver and that is babies."

-During the COVID-19 pandemic Cates argued the policy emphasis should have been on "the long term impact of lockdowns on young peoples' lives".
+During the COVID-19 pandemic Cates argued the policy emphasis should have been on "the long-term impact of lockdowns on young people's lives."
 In a speech at the Alliance for Responsible Citizenship's inaugural conference, she criticised the way "our GDP-obsessed economic system demands that even mothers of small children leave their infants in daycare to return to the workplace."